adrianromero/mimamememu/README.md

 # MIMAMEMEMU #

 MIMAMEMEMU is another launcher for M.A.M.E. and other emulators, oriented to arcade cabinets and with simplicity in mind.
 It can be operated only with the keyboard, no need of a mouse.
-It only requires Java 6 or greater to run.
+It requires Java 8 and uses JavaFX as the GUI library.
 It is multiplatform and supports Windows, Linux and Mac OS.
 It can even run in the Raspberry Pi.

-**(Now porting interface from Swing to JavaFX)**

 ## Supported platforms ##